Conversations designed not to change minds, but soften hearts

 Conversations address same-sex marriage ceremonies, guns in Minnesota, the urban/rural divide, budgeting decisions, drones, immigration reform and "race" relations. and life in the post-election United States.

 These dialogues have been studied by experts in democracy building and conflict resolution.
 In 2015 of this year our model was presented at the Conflict Resolution Minnesota conference.
 In 2016 these conversations were a featured best practice on a national denominational webinar.
+In 2017 we have partnered with public schools to build empathy in the classroom.

 Since the project's beginning in 2012, churches and other organizations have blessed their mission fields with the peace that comes from a Respectful Conversation.